Ask a doctor about a prescription for GLUCOLON 5 mg TABLETS

 Glucolón is an oral antidiabetic that decreases your blood sugar (glucose) level by stimulating the release of insulin from the pancreas.
 It is used in the treatment of non-insulin-dependent diabetes.

-Strict adherence to the diet recommended by your doctor is the basis of all antidiabetic treatment.
-In no case should Glucolón be administered as an alternative to not following the diet.
+Strict adherence to the diet indicated by your doctor is the basis of all antidiabetic treatment.
+Under no circumstances should Glucolón be administered as an alternative to not following the diet.

 Do not take Glucolón

-There is an increased risk of you experiencing hypoglycemia if:
+There is an increased risk of you suffering from hypoglycemia if:

-You and your family members should know how to recognize the symptoms and treatment of hypoglycemia (see ‘Possible adverse effects’).
+You and your family members should know how to recognize the symptoms and treatment of hypoglycemia (see ‘Possible side effects’).

-If Glucolón is not effective in controlling your diabetes, your doctor will advise you to change your treatment.
-Glucolón, because it remains in your blood for a long time, can cause severe hypoglycemia more frequently than other sulfonylureas that last less time in the blood.
+In the event that Glucolón becomes ineffective in controlling your diabetes, your doctor will advise you to change the treatment.
+Glucolón, due to its long duration of action in the blood, can cause severe hypoglycemia more frequently than other sulfonylureas that have a shorter duration of action in the blood.

-If you have risk factors for hypoglycemia, it may be necessary to adjust your Glucolón dose or your entire treatment.
-This should also be done if you have a disease or if you change your lifestyle.
+If you have risk factors for hypoglycemia, it may be necessary to adjust the dose of Glucolón or your entire treatment.
+This should also be done if you have any illness or if you change your lifestyle.

 In elderly patients, the risk of hypoglycemia is higher.